What is work-from-home technology? Is it different from the technology we already use at home and elsewhere?

 - Pop-up backdrops.
 These are typically used for signage at event exhibitions.
 The good ones are lightweight, and easily assembled/disassembled.
 If you work for an organisation, ask them if they can give you one (for free!).
 If it has their branding displayed, that’s free advertising for them.
 It will give you a more professional look as well.

 - Roller Blind.
 A roller blind can quite easily be installed and dropped down for your zoom call, then be rolled out of the way once you’ve finished the call.
-My work-from-home office has one.
-It neatly hides my messy (though necessary) office shelving.
-My roller blind only takes five seconds to deploy or retract.
+Here’s and example.
+It neatly hides some messy office shelving.
+A roller blind only takes five seconds to deploy or retract.

 Have you created your own homemade solutions?
 What are they?
 Often the best solutions are also the simplest.